 Following the expiry of the satellite lease agreement, the Company entered into a reseller agreement with another company (foreign entity) providing internet services.
 The agreement provides that the Company will render the internet services into its clientele using the bandwidth of the foreign entity at a pre-determined sharing scheme.
 End-user equipment is to be provided by the foreign entity and is subject to a commission for new subscriptions entered into.
-Amounts paid to the foreign entity was charged to "Service fee" included as part of Direct costs in the Statement of Comprehensive Income.

-Service fee amounted to P1,848,845 in 2020.
-(See Note 22).
-Commission income received on new subscription amounted to P1,483,249 in 2020.
+Commission income received on new subscription amounted to P11,801,565 in 2021 and P1,483,249 in 2020.